kburak78/Mutation-rate-Ppr/README.md

 --paored
 --output_dir

-## 2. Concatenated previous data and new data
+## 2. Concatenated previous September data and new coverage data from October

 Result in /home/linda/Data/all_data/